Is Jailbreaking Your Phone Legal in Australia?

 Is Jailbreaking Legal In Australia?

-2014 saw sales of smartphones hit roughly 1.2 billion worldwide, and it’s little surprise that this has resulted in an increase in the number of jailbroken phones in Australia.
+Sales of smartphones worldwide get into the billions every year, and it’s little surprise that this has resulted in an increase in the number of jailbroken phones in Australia.
 Users are continuing to find ways to bypass the limitations put on the phone by their original manufacturers and customising the operating system to fit their needs.
 However, considering what is involved in the process, it’s worth asking: is jailbreaking legal in Australia?

 What is Jailbreaking?